JiajunZhou96/PolyCL/README.md

 ## Requirements<br />
 #### Clone the Repository

-You might need to configure git lfs first and download from https://git-lfs.com/ .
+You might need to configure git lfs first and download git lfs following instructions on https://git-lfs.com/ .
 Then install git lfs using:
 ```
 $ git lfs install